 As a business owner, you'll have invested a lot of time and hard work to ensure your business can make a profit.

-This guide is designed to help you make sure that, irrespective of the business model you have, you can get paid in the most efficient way possible.
+So, together with our friendly experts at our partner Boffix, we’ve created this handy guide to paying yourself as a business owner, together with the infographics contained within it, to show you your likely pay/salary options act a glance – and to help you make sure that, irrespective of the business model you have, you can get paid in the most efficient way possible.

 How you pay yourself will depend substantially on the following factors: